gjoncas/gjoncas.github.io/README.md

 I wanted to change the menus to black, but I spent a ton of time on this and finally gave up.

 I'd love to integrate more elaborate features as I get better with Hakyll.<br>
 For now, it seems the best place to find tutorials is [here](https://jaspervdj.be/hakyll/tutorials.html).
+For help, see [here](https://help.github.com/en/github/working-with-github-pages).

 ## Building with Stack